-Old job title from the Middle Ages (also Weinzürl or Weinzettl) of viticulture managers with comprehensive duties.
-The Weinzierl was set by the landlord and had the cultivation, the care of the vineyards and the vintage to monitor.
-He hired the Weingarten workers (Hauer servants), distributed their work and responsibilities and constantly had to see to it.
-The duties of the workers were strictly regulated and monitored by Weinzierl.
-In the wine-growing order issued by the Austrian Habsburg Duke Albrecht II in 1352, there are detailed regulations on lease subject, crop order, compensation and guardianship (see under Weingarten guardian ).
-The workers had to go to the vineyards at sunrise and were only allowed to leave at sunset.
-Only later were they allowed to interrupt work by eating a meal.
-The homebuyers were mostly so-called day laborers, that is, they were paid daily after the end of work in the evening.
+Old professional title from the Middle Ages (also Weinzürl or Weinzettl) of the person responsible for viticulture with extensive duties.
+The Weinzierl was discontinued by the landlord and had the cultivation, the care of the vineyards and the vintage to monitor.
+He hired the Weingarten workers (hauer servants), distributed their work and responsibilities, and had to constantly check that everything was right.
+The duties of the workers were strictly regulated and were monitored by the Weinzierl.
+The winegrowing regulations issued by the Austrian Habsburg Duke Albrecht II from 1352 contain detailed regulations on leasing, harvesting regulations, remuneration and guardianship (see under Weingarten guardian ).
+The workers had to go to the vineyards at sunrise and were only allowed to leave them at sunset.
+Only later were they allowed to take a break from work.
+The farmhands were mostly so-called day laborers, which means that they were paid daily in the evening after the end of work.

 After the first fortunately failed Turkish siege in the city Wien in 1529 the Lower Austrian state government issued a new, strict “order for tusks and vineyard workers ”: no hauerknecht should move away from his innkeeper or winegrower without a valid cause, violators should be dangerously confiscated, to compensate the innkeeper or winegrower, and where the latter demands it, promise to continue the work, but in the event of repetition, are sentenced to up to two pounds pfennigs or equivalent corporal punishment.